stackbuilders/atomic-write/docs/CONTRIBUTING.md

 - Once the change has been discussed with the maintainer(s), feel free to open a Pull Request.
 Please include a link to the issue you're trying to solve, or a quick summary of the discussed changes.

+- This repo makes use of [semantic-release](https://github.com/semantic-release/semantic-release) with the [semantic-release-hackage](https://github.com/stackbuilders/semantic-release-hackage) puglin.
+PRs and commits should be following conventional commits formating to properly capture expected changes and determine the version to release.

 - If adding any new features that you think should be considered in the README file, please add that information in your Pull Request.

 - Once you get an approval from any of the maintainers, please merge your Pull Request.
 Keep in mind that some of our Stack Builders repositories use CI/CD pipelines, so you will need to pass all of the required checks before merging.